 Whether you’re cooking with your kids or for your kids, two things are most important: Flavor and ease.
 In most families, the crock pot has become an underused and under appreciated tool.
 Why let something sit for six hours when you can use the Instant Pot and get it down in six minutes?
 Faster cook time doesn’t necessarily mean a shorter prep time, though.
 If you’re spending an hour dicing up veggies to pressure cook, are you saving any time?
 Behold the classic Crock-Pot.
-And with all that extra at-home time we all have because of the coronavirus quarantine, cooking time is no longer an excuse.

 Plus, your mama used a Crock-Pot.
 She might even still use it.
 There was probably a time when you did, too.
 But, have you lately?
 A little prep at bed time or in the morning leads to a meal that’s ready-to-go when you walk in the door at night.
 And all of these Crock-Pot recipes for kids are created with the whole family’s tastes and schedules in mind.
 So try one… or all.

 Beef stew is such a yummy, cold-weather classic.
 We make gigantic double/triple batches, freeze it and then reheat it any time we don’t feel like cooking.
 It also travels well in a thermos for lunches.